 This gives you an idea why Split is very appealing: it offers a fantastic opportunity to have a great work-life balance.

-I have also once walked in the shoes of an expat and can agree that no matter how beautiful the new city you’re going to live in is, moving to a new country brings its challenges.
+Some of us have also once walked in the shoes of an expat and can agree that no matter how beautiful the new city you’re going to live in is, moving to a new country brings its challenges.

 There are the basic existential struggles such as paperwork, bureaucracy, and finding a place to live long-term which can either be easy or complicated to resolve, depending on the infrastructure in place in the country you’re moving to and access to accurate, transparent, and up-to-date information in English which you can consult in advance to better prepare for your move.